shan-stat/test_ensemble/README.md

 - *get.cv.auc.LeDell*: fits LeDell's confidence interval.

 ## experiments_sec2.R
-This R file contains codes for experiments in Section 2.
+The R file contains codes for experiments in Section 2.

 Step 1) Setting process arguments
 - You can set conditions of the experiment using the arguments of sim.setting, basic.cv.setting, and proj.
 The detailed description is in R file.